Density Functional Theory for two-dimensional homogeneous materials: Abstract

 \section{Abstract}

-We study Density Functional Theory models for systems which are transitionally invariant in some directions, such as a homogeneous $2$-d slab in the $3$-d space.
+We study Density Functional Theory models for systems which are translationally invariant in some directions, such as a homogeneous $2$-d slab in the $3$-d space.
 We show how the different terms of the energy are modified and we derive reduced equations in the remaining directions.
-In the Thomas-Fermi model, we prove that there is perfect screening, and provide precise decay estimates for the electronic density away from the slab.
-In Kohn-Sham models, we prove that the Pauli principle is replaced by a penalization term in the energy.
-In the reduced Hartree-Fock model in particular, we prove that the resulting model is well-posed, and provide some properties for the minimizer.
+In the Thomas--Fermi model, we prove that there is perfect screening, and provide decay estimates for the electronic density away from the slab.
+In Kohn--Sham models, we prove that the Pauli principle is replaced by a penalization term in the energy.
+In the reduced Hartree-Fock model in particular, we prove that the resulting model is well-posed, and give some properties of the minimizer.